mdn/content/files/en-us/web/api/gpurenderbundle/index.md

 The **`GPURenderBundle`** interface of the {{domxref("WebGPU API", "WebGPU API", "", "nocode")}} represents a container for pre-recorded bundles of commands.

-The command bundles are encoded using a {{domxref("GPURenderBundleEncoder")}}; once the desired commends have been encoded, they are recorded into a `GPURenderBundle` object instance using the {{domxref("GPURenderBundleEncoder.finish()")}} method.
+The command bundles are encoded using a {{domxref("GPURenderBundleEncoder")}}; once the desired commands have been encoded, they are recorded into a `GPURenderBundle` object instance using the {{domxref("GPURenderBundleEncoder.finish()")}} method.

 These command bundles can then be reused across multiple render passes by passing the `GPURenderBundle` objects into {{domxref("GPURenderPassEncoder.executeBundles()")}} calls.
-Reusing pre-recoded commands can significantly improve app performance in situations where multiple similar objects are being rendered simultaneously, with the only differences being in the buffers/textures that are being used.
+Reusing pre-recoded commands can significantly improve app performance in situations where JavaScript draw call overhead is a bottleneck.
+Render bundles are most effective in situations where a batch of objects will be drawn the same way across multiple views or frames, with the only differences being the buffer content being used (such as updated matrix uniforms).

 A good example is VR rendering.
-Recording the rendering as a render bundle and then tweaking the view matrix and replaying it for each eye is a more efficient way to draw the scene twice.
+Recording the rendering as a render bundle and then tweaking the view matrix and replaying it for each eye is a more efficient way to issue draw calls for both renderings of the scene.

 {{InheritanceDiagram}}